ratifire/devrate-service/README.md

 **Cleaning Up**
 - To remove the data volume as well, you can use the following command:`docker-compose down -v`

+### Docker-compose-dev. Нow to start the project in dev mode
+- **Description:** This Docker Compose file is used by developers to simplify debugging and testing processes.
+It runs the db and mailhog services.
+The application should be run using the dev profile and configured with environment variables such as database, user, and password.

+**Getting Started**
+- Start the services using Docker Compose Dev: `docker-compose -f docker-compose-dev.yml up`

 ### Profiles
 - **Description:** Spring profiles are a feature in the Spring Framework that allows developers to define and group beans and configuration settings based on different runtime environments or application